Going on holidays? Top Garda tips to protect your home while you're away

 Gardaí have issued advice to protect your home and property if you're going on holiday in the coming weeks.

-Don't make it easy for burglars while you're away - that's the advice from Garda Crime Prevention on Facebook.
+Don't make it easy for burglars while you're away - that's the advice from Meath Crime Prevention on Facebook.

 If you are going on holiday and your home is going to be vacant, be mindful of what you post on social media.